 Private-public sector organisations

-The Centre for New Businesses (NyföretagarCentrum) offers free, personal and confidential advice prior to the start up of a business.
-You can use it as a sounding board to discuss business ideas with experienced experts and, for example, receive help drawing up a business plan.
+New Business Centre (NyföretagarCentrum) personalised and confidential advice prior to the start up of a business.
+You can use it as a sounding board to discuss business ideas with experienced experts and, among other things, receive help establishing a business plan.

-IFS Rådgivning helps immigrants to start up and develop businesses in Sweden.
-The linguistic and cultural skills of their advisors allow IFS to help immigrants understand Swedish laws and regulations.
+IFS Rådgivning (IFS advice) helps immigrants to start up and develop businesses in Sweden.
+Through the linguistic and cultural competencies of their advisors, IFS can help immigrants understand Swedish laws and regulations.

-ALMI Företagspartner AB is a state-owned company offering business development and financing.
+State owned ALMI Företagspartner AB offers company development and financing.
 It provides information and advice, as well as entrepreneurship courses.

-The Swedish Trade Council offers free services, such as information and advice on matters concerning new markets and doing business between Swedish and foreign companies.
+The Swedish Trade Council offers free services, including information and advice on matters concerning new markets and doing business between Swedish and foreign companies.

-The Swedish Companies Registration Office (Bolagsverket) is responsible for the registration of companies and associations.
-Information can be obtained here about the various types of company, how to register your company and how to protect its name.
+The Swedish Companies Registration Office is in charge of registering companies and associations.
+Information can be obtained here about the various types of company forms, how to register your company and how to protect its name.

-The Swedish Tax Board provides information on corporate taxation and reporting obligations.
-Companies apply to the Tax Board to register for corporation tax (F-tax card), VAT (moms) and employers' contributions.
+Swedish National Tax Board provides information on corporate taxation and reporting obligations.
+Companies apply to the Tax Board to register for corporation tax (corporate tax card (F-skattsedel), value-added tax (VAT) and employer's contributions.

-The Swedish Agency for Economic and Regional Growth (Tillväxtverket) provides information on starting and running a company, as well as corporate support via a number of specific programmes.
+The Swedish Agency for Economic and Regional Growth (Tillväxtverket) is an agency that provides information about starting and running a company, as well as corporate support via a number of specific programmes

 On the business portal verksamt.se, the Swedish Companies Registration Office, the National Tax Board and the Agency for Economic and Regional Growth have collected information and services from the authorities of interest to entrepreneurs.

-ALMI has a service called the Entrepreneurs' School (Företagarskolan).
+ALMI has a service called Entrepreneurs' school.
 The training can be followed via the web.

 Access to finance is crucial for setting up and running a business.